animetosho/ParPar/fast-gf-multiplication.md

 - the symbol ‘w’ will refer the size of the Galois Field in bits, i.e. GF(2<sup>w</sup>), e.g. w=8 refers to GF(256).
 - the symbol *Polynomial* will refer to the polynomial of the *w*-bit field being used
 - the symbol *n* will refer to the *w*-bit constant to be multiplied by, aka ‘the multiplier’

+A number of techniques listed here are also explained in [this paper](https://web.eecs.utk.edu/~plank/plank/papers/UT-CS-13-717.html) (sections 6 and 8), and implemented in the [GF-Complete](http://jerasure.org/jerasure/gf-complete) library.
+For reference, I’ll mention the names of the techniques used in the paper with the label “GF-Complete”.

 (Split) Lookup Table
 --------------------